duncanscott/couch-cli/README.md

     Actions are:

        backup                Backup databases to --target with system generated prefix.
 Databases must be identified via --name or --all.
-Flags: --continuous, --push. cancelReplication   Cancel all replication at specified couchdb (by deleting replication records in the _replicator database). delete              Delete databases at the specified couchdb.
+Flags: --continuous, --push. cancelReplication     Cancel all replication at specified couchdb (by deleting replication records in the _replicator database). cleanupViews          Cleanup views at the specified couchdb (POST dbname/_view_cleanup).
+Must specify individual databases via --name or --all. compactDatabase       Compact databases at the specified couchdb.
+Must specify individual databases via --name or --all. compactViews          Compact all views in databases at the specified couchdb.
+Must specify individual databases via --name or --all. create                Create database(s) at the specified couchdb.
+New databases are named via the --name option. delete                Delete databases at the specified couchdb.
 Must specify individual databases via --name or --all.
 CAREFULL WITH THIS ONE. deleteBackups         Delete backup databases at the specified couchdb.
 Specify databases to include via the --tag, --olderThan, or --all options. deleteRecords         Delete records in databases at the specified couchdb.
 Must specify individual databases via --name or --all.
 CAREFULL. dumpRecords           Output JSON for all records in databases at the specified couchdb.
 Must specify individual databases via --name. list                  List all databases at specified couchdb listBackups           List backup databases at the specified couchdb.
-Specify databases to include via the --tag, --olderThan, or --all options. listRecords         List all records in databases at the specified couchdb.
+Specify databases to include via the --tag, --olderThan, or --all options. listDesignDocuments   List all design documents in databases at the specified couchdb.
+Must specify individual databases via --name or --all. listRecords           List all records in databases at the specified couchdb.
 Must specify individual databases via --name or --all. replicate             Replicate databases to --target.
 Identify databases via --name or --all.
 Flags: --continuous, --push. restore               Restore the specified couchdb --from a backup.
 Each database to restore must be identified via --name (--all is invalid).
 Flags: --push.

 To use the tool, you should specify a path to a configuration file via environment property COUCHCLI_CONFIG.
 This file identifies the CouchDB instances the tool can work with and the operations that are permitted on each.
 A sample configuration file is shown below.